alex-snezhko/grain-test/README.md

 ### More on matchers and assertions

-So far, we have only been using the `equals` matcher, but there are several other matchers built in to grain test; both simple matchers that match a value against another value, and compound matchers that take matchers as inputs!
+So far, we have only been using the `equals` matcher, but there are several other matchers built in to grain test; both simple matchers that match a value against another value, and compound matchers that take other matchers as inputs!
 Here is a mishmash of different matchers available out of the box:
 ```
 import * from "./grain-test"